Mumble-SRL/MBPush-Android/Readme.md

 ### Push topics management

 To unsubscribe from a push topic you'll need to call the **unregisterTopics**() API with the same fields you used with **registerTopics**().
-You'll need to call `registerTopics()` in order to be subscribed to the topics.
 You can also unsubscribe to all topics you subscribed by calling:

 ```java
 MBurgerPushTasks.unregisterAllTopics(context, getDeviceId())